visualizor/GH_Eto/README.md

 Unfortunately this is not on my roadmap for Synapse. `Eto.Forms` doesn't seem to have an easy way of adding graphic skins.
 Synapse will be kept simple.
 #### Why does value query component not return values?
 It is likely that the query is listening to a container object that doesn't yield any value.
 Try linking "C" with controls only.
-#### How can I add charts and illustrative graphics?
+#### How can I draw my own charts and illustrative graphics?
-GUI level drawings with `Eto.Drawing` library will NOT be implemented anytime soon.
-I recommend plugins such as ProvingGround's [Conduit](https://provingground.io/tools/conduit-for-grasshopper/) that makes heads-up displays.
+Limited GUI level drawings with `Eto.Drawing` library is provided.
+I recommend plugins such as ProvingGround's [Conduit](https://provingground.io/tools/conduit-for-grasshopper/) for more tailored dashboard graphics.